tymbaca/wikigraph/README.md

 I'm too lazy to add RPS flag (just look at how I handle cli arguments in main.go lol).

-**Worker Pool**.
-Program uses a pool of workers parallelize parsing workload.

-**Job Queueing**.
-Every fetched child link is pushed to the job queue with PENDING status, so later on another worker can grab it, parse it and produce more child articles.
-Job queue is basically an `article` table in SQLite DB, you can explore it with any suitable DB client.
-If program exits, you still have all the queue in database, so you can restart easely.

 ## Language support
 Program was tested with English, Russian and [Wolof](https://en.wikipedia.org/wiki/Wolof_language) Wikipedia.